webroo/backbone-baseview/README.md

     return '<h1>My Site</h1><div class=".container"></div>';
   },
   afterRender: function() {
-    // Attach the subview to the container div this.welcomeView.appendTo(this.$('.container'));
+    // Attach the subview to the container div, this will also render it this.welcomeView.appendTo(this.$('.container'));
   }
 });

 var siteView = new SiteView();
-siteView.appendTo('body'); // Also use appendTo to attach the top-most view
+siteView.appendTo('body'); // Also use appendTo to attach and render the top-most view
 ```

 **Note:** You should try to use `appendTo()` for every view, even the top-most one.
-This ensures you're taking advantage of the attach-then-render functionality for the entire hierarchy.
+This ensures you're taking advantage of the attach-then-render functionality for the entire view hierarchy.

-It's worth mentioning that these methods don't store any subview references, you're still responsible for keeping track and disposing of them manually.
+It's worth mentioning that these methods don't store any subview references, you'll still be responsible for keeping track and disposing of them manually.

+These methods are designed to maintain consistency with the Backbone API.
+As you may know Backbone already provides `remove()`, which is a wrapper around `this.$el.remove()` that also performs some additional tasks (such as cleaning up events).
+BaseView simply adds wrappers around other jquery methods (eg: `appendTo`) and performs it's own tasks.